TeachersPayTeachers/BatchML-public/README.md

 ## Train

 * In the Airflow console, click the Play icon, then Trigger DAG on the `training` row to start it.
+* It should take a few minutes to build.
+You can see the model in the BigQuery console once it's built.

 ## Start Prediction

+* Turn on the `scoring` DAG in Airflow.
+If it doesn't kick off on its own within a minute or so, press the Play icon to start it.
+* You can click into the `scoring` DAG to watch it run.
+It _should_ run all the way through and be marked "success".

 ## Set Version